yosmanconsulting/yosmanconsulting/README.md

 - 👋 Hi, I’m @yosmanconsulting
-- 👀 I’m interested in Technical Documentation
+- 👀 I’m interested in Web & App Development.
-- 🌱 I’m currently learning Technical Writing
+- 🌱 I’m currently learning how to build a CRM!
 - 💞️ I’m looking to collaborate on anything, really!
-- 📫 How to reach me yasmin@yosmanconsulting.com
+- 📫 How to reach me y.osmanconsulting@gmail.com

 <!---
 yosmanconsulting/yosmanconsulting is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.